TheUpshot/Bedfellows/introduction.md

 The final step is to combine the six scores computed (i.e. exclusivity scores, report type scores, periodicity scores, maxed out scores, length scores, and race focus scores) into a unique, final score.
 We accomplish this by joining the various scores tables and computing a weighted average of the scores, where weights are arbitrarily pre-determined.

+We once again point out that Bedfellows allows users to easily change the parameters of the model if they so desire.
+Users can change the weights used in the computation of final scores simply by editing file `score_weights.csv`.

 #### Step By Step

-We start by reading score weights to be attributed to each of the six scores from the CSV file `score_weights.csv` and storing them in `score_weights`.
+We start by reading score weights to be attributed to each of the six scores from the CSV file `score_weights.csv` and storing them in table `score_weights`.
 We then join the first five scores (all except race focus scores) on attributes `fec_committee_id` and `other_id`.
 Recall that `fec_committee_id` uniquely identifies contributors and `other_id` uniquely identifies recipients.
 These five scores are attributed to contributor-recipient pairs.
 The weighted average of these five scores is stored in `five_scores`.

 Race focus scores, on the other hand, are attributed to contributors only, so we separately join partial scores from `five_scores` and `race_focus_scores` on attribute `fec_committee_id`.
 This means all contributor-recipient pairs associated with the same recipient are assigned the same race focus scores in the computation of the final score.
 The final result in stored in the `final_scores` table.